Brain mitochondrial carrier protein 1: Neurodegenerative diseases

 Worldwide, neurodegenerative disorders pose a serious threat to public health.
 Along with oxidative stress, neuroinflammation, and an imbalance in energy homeostasis, mitochondrial dysfunction is a key contributor.
 One of the most primitive and crucial events in the pathogenesis of Alzheimer's is oxidative stress.
 Reactive oxygen species and inducible nitric oxide synthase are produced primarily in mitochondria, which in Alzheimer's disease causes the generation of reactive oxygen species and ultimately results in neuronal death (Kumar 2022).
 Glia maturation factors found in glial cells are linked with the down-regulation of UCPs 2 and 4.
 A pro-inflammatory protein known as Glia maturation factor has been found close to amyloid plaques and neurofibrillary tangles in Alzheimer's.
 It is linked to the expression of inducible nitric oxide synthase and NF-kB.

 Various regions of the brain in Alzheimer's disease exhibit up-regulated GMF expression.
 Neuroinflammation was shown to be a contributing factor in neurodegenerative illnesses, and UCP2 was identified as the primary regulator of M1 and M2 plasticity toward the protective phenotype in brain disorders.
 The increased production of reactive oxygen species in UCP 2 and 4 results in the development of Alzheimer's because of the increased chance of apoptosis.

 Parkinson's disease typically affects adults over the age of 60; however, research indicates that brain injury in people between the ages of 18 and 30 can cause this condition.
 Over 90% of Parkinson's cases are isolated, though less than 10% are genetic.
 Symptoms of Parkinson's consist of tremors, slow movement, balance impairment, and other disorders accompanied by Parkinson's.
 This symptom occurs because of the loss of dopaminergic neurons during the elimination of dopamine neurotransmitters.
 Because UCP4 is a potential regulator of calcium homeostasis, blocking calcium channels that lower oxidative stress and stop the death of neuronal cells prevents calcium excretion in mitochondria.
 The leakage of protons and oxygen consumption increase due to increased UCP5 production, resulting in decreased mitochondrial potential and ATP synthesis.

 Ageing, hypoxia (injured brain), and type 2 diabetes correspond with UCP 2 and 4.
 The aging brain is a risk factor for neurodegenerative diseases, and the overexpression of UCP2 can halt the aging process and stop the loss of neurons.
 Hypoxia occurs when there's a decrease in oxygen in tissues, which causes cognitive impairment.
 UCP4 levels rise in response to environmental exposure in humans, shielding the brain from damage.
-Apopostsis contributes to cerebral ischemia and is necessary for calcium homeostasis, free radical release, the formation of reactive oxygen species (ROS), and energy metabolism.
+Apoptosis contributes to cerebral ischemia and is necessary for calcium homeostasis, free radical release, the formation of reactive oxygen species (ROS), and energy metabolism.
 As further research is still being conducted, studies show UCP1 and UCP2 are associated with type 2 diabetes.